How do I adopt a dog?

 You say all dogs are spayed/neutered before leaving the Shelter.
 But I don’t want my dog altered.
 Can I get one that hasn’t been spayed/neutered?

 No, all dogs leaving Second Chance Shelter MUST be spayed or neutered.
 There are no exceptions.
-We see firsthand the effects of pet overpopulation and we will not be a part of the problem by adopting unaltered dogs to irresponsible people or backyard breeders.
+We see firsthand the effects of pet overpopulation and we will not be a part of the problem by adopting out unaltered dogs.

 But I want my child to have the experience of a dog having a litter of puppies.
 Can’t you please make an exception just this one time?
 I promise to have the dog spayed after she has one litter.